CosmWasm/cw-plus/README.md

 | cw20-base          | [Release v0.13.4](https://github.com/CosmWasm/cw-plus/releases/download/v0.13.4/cw20_base.wasm)          | [![Docs](https://docs.rs/cw20-base/badge.svg)](https://docs.rs/cw20-base)                   | [![codecov](https://codecov.io/gh/CosmWasm/cw-plus/branch/main/graph/badge.svg?token=IYY72ZVS3X)](https://codecov.io/gh/CosmWasm/cw-plus) |
 | cw20-ics20         | [Release v0.13.4](https://github.com/CosmWasm/cw-plus/releases/download/v0.13.4/cw20_ics20.wasm)         | [![Docs](https://docs.rs/cw20-ics20/badge.svg)](https://docs.rs/cw20-ics20)                 | [![codecov](https://codecov.io/gh/CosmWasm/cw-plus/branch/main/graph/badge.svg?token=IYY72ZVS3X)](https://codecov.io/gh/CosmWasm/cw-plus) |

+> [!NOTE]
-Note: `cw2` and `controllers` have been moved to the [`cw-minus` repo](https://github.com/CosmWasm/cw-minus) and can be followed there.
+> `cw2` and `controllers` have been moved to the [`cw-minus`](https://github.com/CosmWasm/cw-minus) repository,
+> and can be followed there.

+> [!NOTE]
-Note: `cw721` and `cw721-base` have moved to the new [`cw-nfts` repo](https://github.com/CosmWasm/cw-nfts) and can be followed there.
+> `cw721` and `cw721-base` have been moved to the new [`cw-nfts`](https://github.com/CosmWasm/cw-nfts) repository,
+> and can be followed there.

+> [!NOTE]
-Note: most of the `cw20-*` contracts besides `cw20-base` have moved to the new [`cw-tokens` repo](https://github.com/CosmWasm/cw-tokens) and can be followed there.
+> Most of the `cw20-*` contracts besides `cw20-base` have been moved to the new [`cw-tokens`](https://github.com/CosmWasm/cw-tokens) repository, and can be followed there.

-This is a collection of specification and contracts designed for use on real networks.
-They are designed not just as examples, but to solve real-world use cases, and to provide a reusable basis to build many custom contracts.
+This is a collection of specification and contracts designed for use in real-lide scenarios.
+They are designed as examples how to solve the real-world use cases, and to provide a reusable basis to build many custom contracts.

-If you don't know what CosmWasm is, please check out [our homepage](https://cosmwasm.com) and [our documentation](https://docs.cosmwasm.com) to get more background.
-We are running [public testnets](https://github.com/CosmWasm/testnets#running) you can use to test out any contracts.
+If you don't know what CosmWasm is, please check out our [homepage](https://cosmwasm.com) and our [documentation](https://docs.cosmwasm.com) to get more background.

+> [!IMPORTANT]
+> We are **NOT** running [public testnets](https://github.com/CosmWasm/testnets#running) anymore.

+> [!CAUTION]
-**Warning** None of these contracts have been audited and no liability is assumed for the use of this code.
-They are provided to turbo-start your projects.
+> None of these contracts have been audited, and NO LIABILITY is assumed for the use of this code.
+> Smart contracts in this repository are provided to help you start your projects.

 ## Specifications